Pipeline programmes for young people aged 16-19 years

 Information and Communication Technology

-The West Midlands has reasonably high levels of participation in pipeline programmes for young people in information and communication technology, only lagging the north west.
-Predominantly, these programmes are at level 3 across a range of disciplines including in IT and creative technology, digital production and design, computing, and cyber security.
+The majority (82%) of programmes are at level 3 across a range of disciplines including in IT and creative technology, digital production and design, computing, and cyber security.
 There is a modest level of participation in T levels.
-Colleges are support nearly three quarters of young people on full time programmes in information and communication technology.
-There is a concerning gender disparity, with only 10% of female learners.

 Science

-The West Midlands has reasonably high levels of participation in pipeline programmes for young people in science, lagging only the north west and Yorkshire and the Humber.
-Predominantly, these programmes are at level 3 across a range of disciplines including applied science, forensic science, human biology, and medical science.
-There is modest participation in T levels.
-Colleges support just over half of young people on full time programmes in science.
-There are high levels of female participation making up 65% of learners.
+Colleges support over two-thirds of young people on full time programmes in science.
+There are high levels of female participation making up 66% of learners.
 Over half the learners are from diverse ethnic backgrounds.

 Explore the data